 - Minimum Whiplash Payout Claims Information

-You might be wondering, ‘How much is compensation for whiplash worth?’
+You might be wondering, ‘How much compensation could I receive for whiplash following a car accident?’
 Following the implementation of the Whiplash Reform Programme (WRP), the process of how certain low-valued road traffic accident claims are made in England and Wales changed.
 You will now need to make your claim via a different avenue if you are over the age of 18 and suffered injuries valued at £5,000 or less as a driver or passenger of a vehicle.

 When making your whiplash claim, the amount of compensation you receive will be valued in accordance with the tariff set out in the Whiplash Injury Regulations 2021.
-These are fixed amounts, and we have provided a table below of these listed amounts.
+These are fixed amounts, and we have provided some examples of these in the table below.

 Any additional injuries you have suffered that are not covered by this tariff, you will make your claim via the traditional route.
 If you make a successful personal injury claim, you will be awarded general damages.
 This head of claim compensates you for the pain and suffering your injuries have caused you.